Configure utility services

 Geocoding

 A locator is used to search for and locate addresses and places on a map.
-ArcGIS Online is configured to use ArcGIS World Geocoding Service, which allows you to find and map a specified address or place-name (geosearch).
-For members with the appropriate privileges, ArcGIS World Geocoding Service can also be used to geocode a large number of addresses at once (batch geocoding), such as when you publish a hosted feature layer from a CSV file that contains addresses.
+ArcGIS Online is configured to use the ArcGIS Geocoding service, which allows you to find and map a specified address or place-name (geosearch).
+For members with the appropriate privileges, the ArcGIS Geocoding service can also be used to geocode a large number of addresses at once (batch geocoding), such as when you publish a hosted feature layer from a .csv file that contains addresses.

 Note:

-• If you specify one or more locator views along with ArcGIS World Geocoding Service, users may see multiple matching suggestions when searching for locations.
+• If you specify one or more locator views along with the ArcGIS Geocoding service, users may encounter multiple matching suggestions when searching for locations.
 To ensure an optimal publishing and geosearch experience, configure batch geocoding and geosearch as appropriate when configuring locators for your organization.

-• Using ArcGIS World Geocoding Service or views of this locator for batch geocoding (including publishing CSV or Excel files as hosted feature layers) consumes credits.
+• Using the ArcGIS Geocoding service or views of this locator for batch geocoding (including publishing .csv or Excel files as hosted feature layers) consumes credits.
 Using locators for geosearch does not consume credits.

-Learn more about the requirements for configuring your own locators
+Learn more about the requirements for configuring custom locators

 Add a locator